 5m BP: Panama isthmus forms - blocked ocean circulation, triggering Ice Age?

-4.4m BP: Ardipithecus ramidus female, bipedal earliest human ancestor?
+4.4m BP: Ardipithecus ramidus female, bipedal, earliest human ancestor?
 Guardian, 1/10/09.

-2.5m BP: Earth entered into most recent Ice Age (Encarta).
-Possibly still in it, with current interglacial.
-Between 2.5 and 0.9million years BP glacial-interglacial cycles occurred every 41.000 years; since 0.9 million years BP every 100,000 years due to changes in the Earth's orbit in respect of the Sun (Maslin, Global Warming p.12, Science Made Simple booklet, 2008).
+date: Quaternary Period, the most recent Ice Age (there have been at least four others affecting the Earth, all recorded on this chronology).
+We are currently within an interglacial, with ice caps and glaciers retreated.
+Between 2.5 and 0.9 million years BP, glacial-interglacial cycles occurred every 41,000 years; since 0.9 million years BP every 100,000 years, due to changes in the Earth's orbit (Maslin, Global Warming p.12, Science Made Simple booklet, 2008).

 2.5m BP: Britain may still have been an island around this time (Pliocene Period) - Stringer.

-BP: According to the cover article in the Dec.18th 2003 issue of Nature, a tilt of Mars' rotational axis greater than today's produced and advanced ice sheet at both poles to around 30 degrees latitude in both hemispheres.
+400,000 BP: According to the cover article in the Dec.18th 2003 issue of Nature, a tilt of Mars' rotational axis greater than today's produced and advanced ice sheet at both poles to around 30 degrees latitude in both hemispheres.
 This subsequently melted (leaving river beds and ice deposits?) as the planet entered the current inter-glacial epoch.

-2m BP: Australopithecus sediba, an erect humanoid with tiny hands, opposable thumbs and a human-shaped brain case, whose remains were discovered in a South African cave, reported in Science 8th September 2011; the best candidate so far for a missing link between apes and Homo sapiens?
+2m BP: Australopithecus sediba, an erect humanoid with tiny hands, opposable thumbs and a human-shaped brain case, whose remains were discovered in a South African cave, the best candidate so far for a missing link between apes and Homo sapiens?
+Reported in Science, 8th September 2011.

 10,000 BP: Pleistocene Period, when temperatures were probably 4-5 degrees C lower than at present (Wikipedia).

-1.3m BP: Super volcano eruption in Idaho, U.S.
+1.3m BP: Supervolcano eruption in Idaho, U.S.

-900,000 BP: Pole reversal, lasting until 780,000 BP (see below).
+900,000 BP: Gradual Pole reversal, once established lasting until 780,000 BP (see below).
 Average frequency: every 200,000 years (Magnetic Flip).

-900,000 BP: Range to which ice cores can yield information about climate variations (Singer & Avery, p.6).
+900,000 BP: Range to which ice cores can yield information about climate variations (Singer and Avery, p.6).
 National Geographic article dated July 5th 2007 claims 800,000 BP through the 3,260 metre ice core taken from central Antarctica.

-850,000 BP: Early humans of unknown species first reach Doggerland (present day North Sea), according to BBC Focus magazine, November 2012
+850,000 BP: Early humans of unknown species first reach Doggerland (present day North Sea), according to BBC Focus magazine, November 2012.

 800,000 BP: ’Rubble pile’ believed to have ignited over huge area of SE Asia (Horizon, 20/7/06).